A quick note:

-30. Keywords in HTML comment tags and title attributes of IMG and A HREF tags help for SEO: After many test with and without them I didn’t see any ranking benefits at all.
+30. Keywords in HTML comment tags and title attributes of IMG and A HREF tags help for SEO: After many tests with and without them, I didn’t see any ranking benefits at all.

-31. Content marketing is all I need: It sure is the most important part but without promotion and influencers outreach to help you to amplify your voice even the best piece of content may remain unknown.
+31. Content marketing is all I need: It sure is the most essential part, but without promotion and influencers outreach to help you to amplify your voice, even the best piece of content may remain unknown.

 32. Great Content Always Ranks Well: Writing good content helps, but relevant backlinks and user experience are required as well.
 Great content paired with authority backlinks, on the other hand, is a recipe for success.

 33. Your content should be long/short: According to representative John Mueller, Google doesn’t count words on a page to determine to rank.
 In a comment thread, he cited the fact that Google also searches 140-character Twitter posts.
 Sometimes a short article will still generate a lot of shares or comments, which does affect placement.
 The key is to make sure your SEO copywriting content is unique and compelling.

 34. If you have duplicate content, you will be penalized: Duplicate content on a site is not grounds for action on that site unless it appears that the intent of the duplicate content is to be deceptive and manipulate search engine results.